 I hope you enjoy it

 Here is the next tutorial for making the cat ears.
-There will soon be a tutorial on whiskers too to complete the series.

 If you missed the previous 2 videos or would like to rewatch them: